telerik/kendo-ui-core/docs/web/scheduler/resources.md

     });
     </script>

-The scheduler will use the `color` of the first resource instance as the background of the scheduler events.
+The scheduler will use the `color` of the first resource instance as background for the Scheduler events.

-## Multiple resource types
+## Resource Types

+### Multiple Resource Types

 Kendo UI Scheduler supports unlimited resource types.
-For example we can combine the single and multiple resource examples in a single one.
+For instance, you are able to combine the single and multiple resource examples in one, as demonstrated in the example below.

-### Example - multiple resource types
+###### Example

     <div id="scheduler"></div>
     <script>